-14. Finance
+13. Finance

-- 14.1 The full years accounts are attached to this annual report.
+- 13.1.
+The full year's accounts are attached to this annual report.
 The Trust generates income to fund the maintenance of the park and its programme of activities.
-This income is generated through: - Rentals of shop/restaurant units plus climbing wall centre.
+This income in a normal year is generated through: - Rentals of shop/restaurant units plus climbing wall centre.
 These properties are managed by Council's Asset Management team.
 They have outsourced the management of the shop units under the green bridge.
-The external company collect rents and service charges, reviews leases and find tenants for any vacant lots. - Operation of car parking spaces.
+The external company collect rents and service charges, reviews leases and find tenants for any vacant lots.
+This continued through lockdown. - Operation of car parking spaces.
 These being in Haverfield Road and Lawton Road (by green bridge), These are managed by the councils parking services. - Corporate volunteer schemes.
-Managed by the parks team these provide a useful volunteer work force for maintenance of the park and also income from a fee per participant. - Hire of artificial football pitch at Stepney Green.
-This facility is managed by the Parks team.
-The site does generate a small surplus and the majority of the teams using the facility are local to Tower Hamlets and the fees are amongst the cheapest in London. - Hire of Pavilions for weddings, private parties and exhibitions.
+Managed by the parks team these provide a useful volunteer work force for maintenance of the park and also income from a fee per participant.
+No income in this year as all activity cancelled - Hire of artificial football pitch at Stepney Green, managed by the Parks team.
+The site does generate a small surplus and the majority of the teams using the facility are local to Tower Hamlets and the fees are amongst the cheapest in London.
+No activity due to lock down - Hire of Pavilions for weddings, private parties and exhibitions.
 Bookings are managed and staffed by parks personnel, including a pool of casual events staff.
-Facilities management manage the utility bills, cleaning and maintenance. - Commercial activity such as fairgrounds.
+Facilities management manage the utility bills, cleaning and maintenance.
+See above. - Commercial activity such as fairgrounds.
 These are managed by the Council's Festivals and Events team with the income coming to the Trust.
+No activity due to lock down.